 Both these centres provide proton therapy for various cancer types, including brain, eye, spinal, and prostate tumours.
 The treatment is usually recommended for patients with cancer close to vital organs, where conventional radiation therapy may cause significant damage to surrounding healthy tissue.

-Before treatment, a team of radiation oncologists and medical physicists will create a detailed treatment plan based on the patient’s needs.
-This may involve using imaging techniques such as CT scans or MRI to determine the precise location and size of the tumour.
+Before treatment, a team of radiation oncologists and medical physicists will create a detailed treatment plan based on the patient’s needs using various imaging techniques such as computed tomography (CT) and magnetic resonance imaging (MRI).
+The aim is to determine the precise location and size of the tumour.
 The treatment plan will also consider the patient’s overall health and the specific characteristics of their cancer.

-During treatment, the patient lies on a table while the proton beam is geared toward the tumour from different angles.
+The patient lies on a table during treatment while the proton beam is geared toward the tumour from different angles.
 The treatment is painless; the patient can usually go home immediately after each session.